cornell-netlab/capisce/README.md

 Hopefully this will reduce the number of paths that we need to explore to solve a program like `switch.p4`.

+### Implementation

+In implementing this idea we have two important goals related to efficiency.
+First, since we have 4 quadrillion paths, simply avoiding the calls to Z3 will not be sufficient; we need to avoid _generating them in the first place_.
+Second, we want to avoid scanning the knowledge base of learned infeasible paths, since this will be too much overhead to do 4quadrillion times.

+To do this, we'll lazily generate paths guarded with membership checks for the knowledge base, which will be represented as a trie.
+This should allow us constant time pruning of branches with a logarithmic insertion cost for paths.
+See __Structuring Data__ for more details.

+To fully explore the data structures, we need to first write down the core algorithm.

+#### Algorithm

+    φ ← ⊤
+    S ← ⊤
+    while S ≠ ∅:
+        π ← get_next S
+        ψ₀(D,$) ← wp(π, ⊤)
+        ψ($) ← QE(∀D. ψ₀(D,$))
+        if ψ($) = ⊥ then
+           κ₁,…,κₙ ← unsat-cores(ψ₀(D,$))
+           χ₁,…,χₙ ← map path_constraint [k₁;⋯;kₙ]
+           S ← S ∖ χ₁ ∖ ⋯ ∖ χₙ
+       else:
+           φ ← φ ∧ ψ
+    return φ

+The algorithm proceeds as follows.
+Initialize `φ` to be `⊤`.
+This variable represents the CPF to compute.
+Initialize `S` to `⊤` as well.
+This variable is the (abstract) path generation structure.
+Then we'll loop untill `S` has no more paths to generate `S = ∅`, and return φ.
+Inside the body of the loop, we first compute the next path `π` from S. THen we compute the weakest precondition of that path with respect to `⊤`, calling this formula `ψ₀(D,$)` to notationally indicate that the free variables are the dataplane variables D and the symbolic control plane variables `$`.
+Then we run QE on this formula to compute `ψ($)`, which is equivalent to `∀ D. ψ₀(D,*)`.
+If QE returns a non-absurd formula, we conjoin the results to `φ`.
+Otherwise, we try to understand why this path is infeasible, so we can learn from our mistakes, by computing all of the unsat cores `κ₁,…, κₙ` of `ψ₀(D,$)`.
+Then we convert theses to path constraints `χ₁, …, χₙ`, and remove them from the set of things to generate.
+Of course this set-minus operation is not really set difference, but it will be semantically equivalent to the setminus operation.
+The next section discusses how we'll structure the data to avoid this average case `O(M₀ × … × Mₙ)` removal, where `Mᵢ` is the number of paths in the set denoted by `χᵢ`.

+#### Structuring Data

+ TODO.

+#### Thoughts about concurrency

+TODO

 ### Remarks

 __All Unsat Cores__.
 One way we can make this better is to collect all of the